tonyxiao/openSDKs/README.md

 https://github.com/opensdks-org/openSDKs/blob/a3281e910c489fbeb7c70787a3fe6da5ca5f525f/examples/summarize-pr.ts#L1-L54

 For a full app example, check out the [`What did we work on app`](https://github.com/dosu-ai/what-did-we-work-on/).
-Demo link is here [https://what-did-we-work-on.vercel.app//](https://what-did-we-work-on.vercel.app//).
+Demo link is here [https://what-did-we-work-on.vercel.app/](https://what-did-we-work-on.vercel.app/).

 ## FAQs

-### The API I need does not have a spec!
+### The API I need does not have an OpenAPI spec!

 You can polyfill it by create your own spec document and you don't need the API provider's permission to do so.
 After all a spec is nothing but a standardized description of the inputs expected by and output return by the API.
 And this is a lot easier than you might think because